LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 Remarks:

-- **Why introduce stationarity and weak dependence?** To replace the assumption of **random sampling** in cross-sectional regression, ensuring LLN and CLT hold again, which are important for justifying OLS.
+- **Why introduce stationarity and weak dependence?** To replace the assumption of random sampling in cross-sectional regression, ensuring LLN and CLT hold again, which are important for justifying OLS.
 - Both **MA(1)** and **AR(1)** are both covariance stationary and weakly dependent (easy to prove).
   - Remember, AR(1) violates non-contemporaneous exogeneity.
-Hence, AR(1) violates TS3 but satisfies TS3’.
+Hence, AR(1) violates TS3 but satisfies TS3’, which we will talk about later.
 - **Random walk** is neither stationary nor weakly dependent.
   - In fact, all **unit root processes** are persistent (i.e. not weakly dependent), implying that current y is highly correlated with future y over a long span of time.
   - So, what should we do when dealing with highly persistent sequences, such as unit root process like random walk? **Do data transformation**.
 Weakly dependent processes are called **integrated of order zero**, which we do not need to do anything.
 However, unit root processes are called **integrated of order one** and require **first-order differencing**, resulting in the sequence becoming weakly dependent (and usually stationary as well).